Gotham Gives invests in programs that create opportunities for everyone.”

 Partnering With:

-Gotham Gives has invested in the ambitious 4-year project to support City University of New York (CUNY) help faculty integrate computing into teacher preparation programs across the university.
+Gotham Gives has invested in this ambitious 4-year project to support the City University of New York (CUNY) integrate computing into teacher preparation programs in all of its education schools.
 The goal is to prepare future educators to equitably and meaningfully integrate computing and digital literacies into public school classrooms.
-This investment aligns with Gotham Gives' efforts to improve the quality of computer science education in New York City, and to ensure that it is available to all students.
+The program also provides scholarships to in-service teachers to pursue micro-credentials and NYS certification in Computer Science.
+This initiatives aligns with Gotham Gives' efforts to improve the quality of computer science education in NYC, and ensure that it is available to all students.

 Expanding Cultural Opportunities